teo-tsirpanis/Farkle/src/Farkle/Builder/Lr/ielr-notes.md

 ### Phase 2: Compute Annotations

-> [!NOTE]
-> This section was written by a large language model, after being fed the IELR paper and the notes from previous phases.
-A human review and rewrite are pending.

-Phase 2's job is to find every conflict in the LALR(1) tables, trace each conflict backwards through predecessor states, and annotate the visited states with information about how they contribute to the conflict.
-Phase 3 will later use these annotations to decide which states need to be split.

 #### Inadequacy lists

 First, phase 2 identifies all conflicts in the LALR(1) tables.
 For each conflicted state, it records each conflict as an _inadequacy manifestation description_: a tuple of the conflicted state, the conflicted token, and the list of contributions (shift or reduce actions) that conflict on that token.

 #### Item lookahead sets (on demand)

-The efficient LALR(1) data structure does not store item lookahead sets (it only stores reduction lookahead sets).
-But phase 2 needs to trace conflicted tokens along the detailed lookahead propagation paths.
-To do this, it computes item lookahead sets _on demand_ for the specific kernel items that lie on the propagation paths of conflicted tokens, and caches them.

-A kernel item's lookahead set is computed recursively:

-* If the dot is past position 1 (i.e. the item is not at the beginning of the RHS), the lookahead set comes from the same item with the dot one position to the left in each predecessor state.
+So far we have not needed to compute the lookahead sets of all kernel items, because they were not needed for LALR(1).
+But since we need them for phase 2, we can compute them on demand.

-* If the dot is at position 2, the lookahead set comes from the goto follows of the gotos on the item's LHS nonterminal in each predecessor state.
-This is where the recursion bottoms out, using the goto follows already computed in phase 0.
+A kernel item's lookahead set is computed recursively, by taking the union of the lookahead sets of all items in the item's predecessor states, with the dot being one position to the left.
+The recursion terminates when the item has only one symbol before the dot, in which case its lookahead set is the union of the [goto follows](#compute-goto-follows) sets of the gotos on the item's LHS nonterminal in each predecessor state.

+> [!IMPORTANT]
+> Don't forget to use memoization here!

 #### Annotation lists